Daniel-Mietchen/events/Sage-Assembly-2017.md

 I haven't decided yet how to use my 3-minute slot, but the following topics are good candidates:
 - machine actionable data (or project) management plans as a way to connect research projects with relevant individuals, communities and resources
+- Wikidata as a hub for structured open knowledge, with biomedicine being one of the pilot areas
+- public health emergencies as a context in which "open by default" might actually work soon
 - making ethics data FAIR
-- Wikidata as a hub for biomedical knowledge
-- public health emergencies as a context in which "open by default" might actually work soon

 # Demo